-Eye protection should be used as per occupational health and safety requirements.
+Eye protection is not required for education staff working with students who wear masks.
 Eye protection for school bus drivers should not interfere with the safe operation of vehicles and is intended to protect drivers during close contact with students, such as during boarding and exiting.